st22182ti/dotfiles/README.md

 ## Apply local config changes

-1. Add your local config file's path to the `config_files.txt` file.
+1. Add your local config file's path to the `config_files_list.txt` file.
    If you just changed existing config files, you can skip this step.

 2. Run: